loynin/node-chat-app/readme.md

           - moment.js - moment library for date and time manipulation
           - mustache.js - library use to create javascript template to reduce redundant code
         + chat.js - file use to provide functions for the chat app
-      - index.html - handle the main page of the file
+      - index.html - handle the main page of the application
       - chat.html - handle all chat functions to display chat, message, and user list

 - server
     - utils
       + message.js - use to create message function for the application
-      + users.js - use to create user remove user and display user list
+      + users.js - use to create user, remove user, and display user list
       + validation.js - use to validate string
-      + message.test.js - use for test the application processs
+      + message.test.js - use to test the application processs
     - server.js - handle the process of the client and server communication such as `connect, join, and disconnect`